trmckay/halogen/doc/Log.md

 * Added more links
 * Learned how to use a linker script with Cargo
 * "Hello, World" in Rust on the Otter
-* Add some scripts to repo to help with version control
+* Added some scripts to repo to help with version control

 ## 2021-05-19

-* Generalize Rust build info for rv64gc
+* Generalized Rust build info for rv64gc
-* Prototype bootloader
+* Prototyped bootloader
 * Hello, World from Rust to QEMU UART

+## 2021-05-20

+* Implemented `print` and `println`